 - Turn off the electricity and gas at the main location.

-- After this emergency, dust, building materials, contaminants and microorganisms may be inhaled during cleanup efforts, which also add to lung disease complications.
+- After this emergency, you risk inhaling dust, building materials, contaminants and microorganisms during cleanup efforts, which also add to lung disease complications.
 Protect yourself and any workers and occupants from exposure to airborne particles and gases.
+Wear gloves and goggles.
 Wear a NIOSH-certified N95 mask to protect you from breathing these particles.
 However, N95 masks do not protect against gases and do not protect adults with facial hair or children.

 - Materials which can be cleaned must be cleaned and dried thoroughly.
 Do not use bleach to clean up; soap and water will work.

-- Damp buildings and furnishings promote the growth of bacteria, dust mites, cockroaches and mold, which can aggravate asthma and allergies and may cause the development of asthma, wheeze, cough and hypersensitivity pneumonitis in susceptible persons.
+- Damp buildings and furnishings promote the growth of bacteria, dust mites, cockroaches and mold, which can aggravate asthma and allergies and may cause the development of asthma, wheeze, cough and other allergic diseases.

 Be aware of longer-term risks.

 - The physical stress of dealing with the flood may put a strain on anyone, but especially people who are already ill or the elderly.

-- In addition, the time spent in large group housing during evacuation may increase the risk of spread of infectious diseases, such as influenza, pneumonia and tuberculosis in vulnerable people, including children, older adults and people with existing lung diseases.
+- In addition, the time spent in large group housing during evacuation may increase the risk of spread of infectious diseases such as influenza, pneumonia and tuberculosis in vulnerable people, including children, older adults and people with existing lung diseases.